Solace (2015 film): Production

-The original script was written by Ted Griffin and Disney executive Sean Bailey in 2000.
-James Vanderbilt contributed to the script and final changes were made by Peter Morgan; neither were credited on the final film.
+In February 1998, it was reported that Sean Bailey and Ted Griffin's script Solace, revolving around a doctor who becomes involved with a bizarre series of deaths in Manhattan, had been acquired by Fox 2000 Pictures.
+In April 2001, New Line Cinema had acquired the script which was now centered on a psychic detective tracking a killer.
+In April 2003, Paul Verhoeven was reportedly in negotiations with New Line to direct after Nick Cassavetes and Miguel Sapochnik had been previously attached.
+In March 2005, it was reported that New Line had set Shekhar Kapur to direct and Bruce Willis to star as a doctor with psychic abilities assisting the police in hunting a serial killer with similar abilities.
+In September 2008, New Line had hired Mark Pellington to direct and the screenplay had been given revisions by James Vanderbilt.
+In September 2011, Anthony Hopkins was cast as the lead with final changes made to the screenplay by Peter Morgan.
+In May 2012, it was announced that Brazilian director Afonso Poyart was attached to direct.
+The film's lengthy development cycle prior to having a set cast and director was noted by industry trades at the time who noted a decrease in studio produced thrillers centered on serial killers as the genre relocated more towards primetime television series like CSI: Crime Scene Investigation with Criminal Minds.

 At one point the script was picked up by New Line Cinema and intended to be rewritten as a sequel to Se7en, tentatively titled Ei8ht, with Morgan Freeman returning as Det.
 William Somerset, who would have developed psychic powers.
 The idea was eventually dropped when Se7en director David Fincher responded negatively to the idea, and the film was subsequently rewritten as a standalone project.
-In 2008, Mark Pellington was announced to direct the film.

-On May 10, 2012, it was announced that Brazilian director Afonso Poyart was attached to direct.

 Principal photography began in May 2013 in Atlanta, Georgia.

 Release

 The film made its premiere in Turkey on April 24, 2015, before receiving a screening at the 2015 Toronto International Film Festival on September 9, 2015.

-The film was originally scheduled to be released on September 2, 2016, by Relativity Media.
+Following the film's troubled production and after it allegedly lay in a cupboard for more than one year, the trailers issued in summer 2015 at first couldn't motivate any American distributor into purchasing the rights to the film.
+It was originally scheduled to be released on September 2, 2016, by Relativity Media; that media company was in Chapter 11 insolvency since 2015, but in January 2016 it reached an agreement to acquire Kevin Spacey's production label Trigger Street, with Spacey reportedly due to take over management of the film.
 In October 2016, Lionsgate Premiere acquired U.S rights to the film, and set it for a December 16, 2016, release.